SALES

 Here is a checklist of features you should look for:

-There are a variety of automation tools in the market today.
+There are a variety of automation tools on the market today.
 Each of them claims to be the best and promises to simplify everyday tasks.
 We’ve compiled a list of the top ones to make it easier for you to choose.

 1. LeadSquared